-Mr. Murphy has been designated a Super Lawyer® in Law and Politics 2007-2010 and in 2008 was the subject of a feature story in the Super Lawyers magazine in an article entitled: "Tough Guy," detailing highlights in his career of negotiations with labor unions.
+In 2008, Mr. Murphy was the subject of a feature story in the Super Lawyers magazine in an article entitled: Tough Guy, detailing highlights in his career of negotiations with labor unions.

 Mr. Murphy has handled two contract interpretation matters for Lehigh Hanson, one of North America's largest suppliers of heavy building materials, in the last 9 months and won them both.
 He also advises the company on bargaining strategy in connection with union negotiations and on matters before the NLRB, including 10k matters.

 For several major multistate corporations and luxury resorts, he has created and supervised the implementation of a complete set of employment policies and procedures designed to reflect the unique employment culture envisioned by the client.
 Without exception, these companies have remained union free and have experienced virtually no employment litigation.